Astral (wrestler)

-Astral is a Mexican luchador enmascarado, or masked professional wrestler, for best known for his time working for the Mexico City-based professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Astral is a Mexican professional wrestler, for best known for his time working for the promotion Consejo Mundial de Lucha Libre (CMLL).
 Initially he worked in CMLL's Mini-Estrella division, but in January 2017 it was announced that he was being moved into the "regular" division.
 Astral's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Astral is one of a limited number of Mini-Estrellas whose ring character is not based on the character of a wrestler from the regular division.
 He is a former CMLL World Mini-Estrella Champion.

 Personal life

 Astral is the nephew of Consejo Mundial de Lucha Libre (CMLL) Mini-Estrella worker Pierrothito, who had a hand in training him for his professional wrestling career.

 Professional wrestling career

-In Lucha Libre it is traditional to keep the true identity of a masked wrestler a secret, not revealing their real names and often not revealing what previous ring names they have competed under.
+In Mexico, as part of the wrestling style called lucha libre, it is traditional to keep the true identity of a masked wrestler a secret, not revealing their real names and often not revealing what previous ring names they have competed under.
 No previous ring identities have been confirmed for Astral and it has been stated that his CMLL debut was also his professional debut, but with the traditions of Lucha Libre it is entirely possible that his debut date is for that of his ring character, not him personally, which means could have worked under other names before that point in time.